 A verge is defined as the portion of a thoroughfare which lies between the boundary of a carriageway and the adjacent property line and includes any part of the verge designed for or intended for use by vehicles but does not include a footpath.This means that the width of a verge can vary from property to property and in different areas.

 To park on a verge, you will need the permission of the owner/occupier of the premises adjacent to the verge.

-- Multi-Dwelling Properties - If you live in a multi dwelling properties, an agreement needs to be in place and this needs to be provided to the Town.
-For more information about this, please call Parking and Rangers team, Monday - Friday between 8:30am - 4:30pm on 9311 8111.
+- A written resolution between all owner/occupiers has been established and provided to the Town to prohibit parking on the verge.
+For more information about this, please call Parking and Rangers team, Monday - Friday between 8:30am - 4:30pm on 08 9311 8111.

 - Signage is not required to enforce this regulation

 - Any vehicle parked on a verge without permission is liable to be issued with an infringement notice.

 Where verge parking signs are present, then these restrictions apply to all vehicles, including residents.
 No Exemptions.

 Parking on a verge within 10 metres of an intersection is prohibited.